-(17) guaranteeing that a cure will result from the performance of professional services;

-(18) altering a license, using a license that has been altered or permitting or allowing another person to use his or her license for the purpose of nursing.
-Altering is defined to include changing the expiration date, certification number, or any other information appearing on the license; (19) delegating professional responsibilities to a person when the licensee delegating such responsibilities knows or has reason to know that such a person is not qualified by training, by experience, or by licensure;
+(18) presenting false or fraudulent licensure information for any purpose;

+(19) assigning or delegating professional responsibilities to a person when the licensee assigning or delegating such responsibilities knows or has reason to know that such person is not qualified by training, experience or licensure;

+(20) assigning or delegating responsibilities to a person when the licensee assigning or delegating knows or has reason to know that the competency of that person is impaired by sleep deprivation, physical or psychological conditions or by alcohol or other agents, prescribed or not;

+(21) accepting responsibility for client care while impaired by sleep deprivation, physical or psychological conditions; or by alcohol or other agents, prescribed or not;

+(22) falsifying a client's record or the controlled substance records;

+(23) violating boundaries of a professional relationship including but not limited to physical, sexual, emotional or financial exploitation of the client or the client's significant other(s);

+(24) misappropriating, in connection with the practice of nursing, anything of value or benefit, including but not limited to, any property, real or personal of the client, employer or any other person or entity, or failing to take precautions to prevent such misappropriation; or

-(21) accepting responsibility for client care while impaired by alcohol or other pharmacological agents; (22) falsifying a client's record or the controlled substance records of the agency; or (23) engaging in any activities of a sexual nature with a client including kissing, fondling or touching while responsible for the care of that individual. '(20) violating any term of probation, condition, or limitation imposed on the licensee by the Board;
+(25) violating any term of probation, condition, or limitation imposed on the licensee by the Board;

-(d) When a person licensed to practice nursing as a licensed practical nurse or as a registered nurse is also licensed in another jurisdiction and that other jurisdiction takes disciplinary action against the licensee, the North Carolina Board of Nursing may summarily impose the same or lesser disciplinary action upon receipt of the other jurisdiction's action.
+(b) When a person licensed to practice nursing as a licensed practical nurse or as a registered nurse is also licensed or has privilege to practice in another jurisdiction and that other jurisdiction takes disciplinary action against the licensee, the North Carolina Board of Nursing may summarily impose the same or lesser disciplinary action upon receipt of the other jurisdiction's action.
 The licensee may request a hearing.
-At the hearing the issues will be limited to:
+At the hearing the issues shall be limited to:

 (1) whether the person against whom action was taken by the other jurisdiction and the North Carolina licensee are the same person;